windsuzu/Flutter_Challenge/README.md

 # Flutter Challenge

-This project is a practice for flutter widgets by using material [缘起 · 《Flutter实战》](https://book.flutterchina.club/)
+This project is a practice for flutter widgets.

 ---